codess-aus/AZ-220/Bus_int.md

 1. What is the relationship between an Azure Digital Twins model and a digital twin?
 * An ADT model is an instance of a digital twin.
-** * A digital twin is an instance of an ADT model**
+* A digital twin is an instance of an ADT model
 * An ADT model contains the digital twins for your ADT environment.

+Digital twins are created as an instance of a model.

 2. What is the name of the coding format used to define Azure Digital Twins models?
 * Extensible Application Markup Language.
 * Azure Digital Twins Modeling Language.
-** * Digital Twins Definition Language**
+* Digital Twins Definition Language

-Correct.
 Digital Twins Definition Language (DTDL) is the name of the coding format used to define Azure Digital Twins models.